 Personnel that will be accessing information systems must read and acknowledge their receipt and acceptance of the VA National ROB or VA Contractor's ROB prior to gaining access to any VA information system or sensitive information.
 The rules are included as part of the security awareness training which all personnel must complete via the VA's Talent Management System (TMS).
 After the user's initial acceptance of the ROB, the user must re-affirm their acceptance annually as part of the security awareness training.
-Acceptance is obtained via electronic acknowledgment and is tracked through the TMS system.
+Acceptance is obtained via electronic acknowledgment and is tracked through the Talent Management System (TMS).
 System administrators are required to complete additional role-based training.
-Users with access to PHI are required to complete HIPAA privacy training annually.
+Users with access to PHI are required to complete HIPAA privacy training annually; Privacy and HIPPA Training.
+And VA Privacy and VA Information Security.